 How to Store Brownies

-- To store any leftover brownies, place into an airtight container (I use the baking dish fitted with a lid) and store at room temperature for 3-4 days.
+- To store any leftover brownies, place them into an airtight container (I use the baking dish fitted with a lid) and store them at room temperature for 3-4 days.

 - To serve a leftover brownie warm, simply microwave for 10-15 seconds.